Trust us on this, Facebook Stories could be your ticket to better engagement and more followers in 2021.

 With easy-to-use features, a prime viewing location on Facebook’s News Feed, and ample opportunity to promote your brand and business to new audiences, now’s the time to tap into Facebook Stories as a valuable marketing resource for your brand.

-Ready to jump on board with Facebook Stories?
-Here’s everything you need to know to get started:
+Ready to get started?
+Here’s everything you need to know about Facebook Stories in 2021:

 Why Use Facebook Stories for Business

-When Facebook first announced that it was creating a native stories tool in late-2016, everyone was a little bit surprised.
-Especially because Facebook just launched Instagram Stories a few months earlier!
+When Facebook first announced that it was creating a native stories tool in 2016, everyone was surprised because it had just launched Instagram Stories a few months earlier!

-Fast-forward to May 2018, and Facebook Stories has managed to draw-in over 150 million daily active users — just 40 million shy of Snapchat’s 191 million daily active users.
+Fast-forward to 2019, and Facebook Stories had managed to draw-in over 500 million daily active users — and we expect this number to grow.

-But the good news is that Facebook Stories could be the best opportunity for brands to grow their engagement, build brand awareness, and strengthen their relationship with their Facebook audience.
+Because Facebook Stories could be the best opportunity for brands to grow their engagement, build brand awareness, and strengthen their relationship with their audience.

 And a lot of it has to do with where Facebook Stories are located.

 Unlike regular Facebook posts, which appear on people’s feeds, Facebook Stories are displayed right at the top of the Facebook app.
 This is prime real estate for businesses trying to catch their audience’s attention.